Active Alerts

 We own and operate the Hetch Hetchy Regional Water System which serves 2.7 million residents and thousands of businesses.
 We provide water directly to residents and businesses San in Francisco and wholesale customers through 27 cities and public water agencies in Alameda, Santa Clara, and San Mateo counties.

 The Hetch Hetchy Power System is good for customers, the City, and the planet.
 The electricity is cost-effective and 100% greenhouse gas-free, helping the City’s fiscal bottom line, combating climate change, and protecting public health.
-We own and operate all aspects of the Hetch Hetchy Power system: 385 MW of greenhouse gas-free hydroelectric generation capacity 8.5 MW of solar generation capacity 160 miles of clean energy transmission lines from Yosemite to the Bay Area View our 2023 Product Content Label to better understand what type of energy we generate and where it comes from.
-(See
+We own and operate all aspects of the Hetch Hetchy Power system: 385 MW of greenhouse gas-free hydroelectric generation capacity 8.5 MW of solar generation capacity 160 miles of clean energy transmission lines from Yosemite to the Bay Area View our 2024 Power Content Label to better understand what type of energy we generate and where it comes from.
+(See 2023

 Following an earthquake, the San Francisco Emergency Firefighting Water System is vital for protecting against the loss of life, as well as the loss of homes and businesses by providing an additional layer of fire protection.
 The system is also used throughout the year for the suppression of multiple-alarm fires.
 The system delivers water at high pressure and includes two pump stations, two storage tanks, one reservoir, and approximately 135 miles of pipes.
 The system includes 52 suction connections along the northeastern waterfront, which allow fire engines to pump water from San Francisco